knights, chivalry, knighthood, order of knights, order of chivalry, chivalric order, knightly order, order of knighthood

-Christian Order of Chivalry in England
+A Christian Knightly Order in England

-The Hospitallers of Saint Thomas of Canterbury acknowledge they are not a direct continuation of the historical Order.
-However, we strive to uphold and perpetuate the noble tradition, ideals and values of the English Crusaders.
-These brave men were committed to serving others, particularly those in need, and to protecting the Christian faith.
-Our mission is to honour their legacy by embodying the spirit of chivalry, charity, and faithfulness in our modern activities.
+These brave men were committed to chivalry, serving others - particularly those in need - and to protecting the Christian faith.
+Our mission as a Christian chivalric order is to honour their legacy by embodying the spirit of chivalry and faithfulness in our modern activities.

 Who we are

 Rooted in Crusaders tradition, we stand as a patriotic, self-governing entity, operating under English Law and registered with Companies House in England and Wales - No. 16091572.
-Our knightly order stands as an ecumenical organization, non-political and non-masonic, welcoming individuals of all recognized Christian denominations in the UK.

 Honouring our Knights and Dames

-Our order of knighthood places a significant emphasis on active and dedicated participation, ensuring that members who actively engage with the organization have the opportunity for advancement through the ranks.
-These promotions are not merely based on seniority but are earned through demonstrated commitment, valour, and contributions to the Order's noble ideals and missions.
-Each promotion is subject to the thoughtful consideration and approval of the Command Council, ensuring that the highest standards of chivalry and honour are maintained.
+Our british order of chivalry places a significant emphasis on active and dedicated participation, ensuring that members who actively engage with the organization have the opportunity for advancement through the ranks.

-In addition to promotions, knights and dames may also be recognized for their outstanding achievements or meritorious service through various decorations and medals.
-These decorations serve as tokens of appreciation and acknowledgment, highlighting exemplary deeds and contributions that align with the Order's core values.
 Such recognition not only honours individual members but also inspires others to emulate their noble actions, fostering a culture of honour and integrity within the Order.

 Our moral code